 If you plan to apply for the Ink Business Cash there are a few things to be aware of:

-- The Ink Cash is subjected to Chase’s “5/24 rule,” meaning you typically won’t be approved for the card if you’ve opened five or more new card accounts in the past 24 months
+- The Ink Cash is subject to Chase’s “5/24 rule,” meaning you typically won’t be approved for the card if you’ve opened five or more new card accounts in the past 24 months

 - You are eligible for the Ink Cash if you have the Ink Preferred and/or Ink Unlimited, as all three cards are considered separate products (I have all three cards, for example)